Hudson's Bay Company: Latter 20th century

 Hudson's Bay Montreal Downtown.
 Originally the flagship store for Morgan's, the department store chain was acquired by HBC in 1960.

 HBOG also expanded during the 1960s, as it began shipping Canadian crude through a new link to the Glacier pipeline and on to the refinery in Billings, Montana.
 The company became the sixth-largest Canadian oil producer in 1967.

 In 1970, on the company's 300th anniversary, as a result of punishing new British tax laws, the company relocated to Canada, and was rechartered as a Canadian business corporation under Canadian law, Head Office functions were transferred from London to Winnipeg.
 By 1974, as the company expanded into eastern Canada, head office functions were moved to Toronto.

 In 1972, the company acquired the four-store Shop-Rite chain of catalogue stores.
 The chain quickly expanded to 65 stores in Ontario, but closed in 1982 due to declining sales.
 In these stores, little merchandise was displayed; customers made their selections from catalogues, and staff would retrieve the merchandise from storerooms.
 The HBC also acquired Freimans department stores in Ottawa and converted them to The Bay.

 In 1973, HBOG acquired a 35 per cent stake in Siebens Oil and Gas, and, in 1979, it divested that interest.
 In 1980, it bought a controlling interest in Roxy Petroleum.

 In 1978, the Zellers discount store chain made a bid to acquire the HBC; however, the HBC turned the tables and acquired Zellers.

 In 1979, Canadian billionaire Kenneth Thomson won control of the company in a battle with George Weston Limited, and acquired a 75 per cent stake for $400 million.
 Thomson sold the company's oil and gas business, financial services, distillery, and other interests for approximately $550 million, transforming the company into a leaner, more focused operation.
 In the 1980s, sales and oil prices slipped, while debt from acquisitions piled up which led to Hudson's Bay Company selling its 10.1 per cent stake in HBOG to Dome Petroleum in 1981.
-In 1997, the Thomson family sold the last of its remaining shares.
+HBC lost $330 million from 1983 to 1988 and although it returned to profitability in the late 1980s, it was hit by the early 1990s recession.
+On November 5, 1992, the Thomson family sold most of its stake in HBC but continued to be the largest shareholder.
+Thomson's remaining shares were ultimately sold five years later on September 15, 1997.

-Hudson's Bay Company reversed a formidable debt problem in 1987, by shedding non-strategic assets such as its wholesale division and getting completely out of the oil and gas business.
-HBC also sold its Canadian fur-auction business to Hudson's Bay Fur Sales Canada (now North American Fur Auctions).
+HBC sold its Canadian fur-auction business to Hudson's Bay Fur Sales Canada (now North American Fur Auctions).
 The Northern Stores Division was sold that same year to a group of investors and employees, which adopted The North West Company name three years later.

 In 1991, the Bay agreed to stop retailing fur in response to complaints from people opposed to killing animals for this purpose.
 In 1997, the Bay reopened its fur salons to meet consumer demand.